 The Federation of the Swiss Watch Industry estimates that over 8 million mechanical wristwatches were exported from Switzerland in 2014.
 Although this may appear to be a small number compared to sales of quartz watches, add the production of mechanical watches in Japan and China and the long average lifespan of most mechanical watches and this represents a lot of mechanical watch wearers.

-1. Mechanical precision
+1. Mechanical Precision

 The terms ‘hairspring’, ‘balance wheel’ and ‘jewels’ will be well known to seasoned watch-lovers but most mechanical watch wearers won’t have a clue what they are or how they work.
 Each of these is vital in the accurate operation of a mechanical watch movement, the engine that powers the watch.
 These components are all machined with astounding precision to the decimal fraction of a millimetre.
-They combine to deliver the time accurate to within a few seconds each day.
+They combine to deliver the time accurately to within a few seconds each day.

 All mechanical watches require some human handiwork to be completed (with the exception of the Swatch Sistem51, which is an achievement in itself).
 Mechanical watch movements are made with sometimes over a thousand tiny pieces that need to be arranged to power a series of complications (functions other than the time).
 The timekeeping “tick-a-tick-a-tick” of each mechanical watch movement is individually adjusted by turning a few screws by the smallest of measures by a skilled technician to make it as accurate as it can be.